jurkovic-nikola/OpenLinkHub/README.md

 - Modify Group= to match a group from udev rule file
 - Modify WorkingDirectory= to match where executable is
 - Modify ExecStart= to match an executable path
-- Save content to `/etc/systemd/system/OpenICUELinkHub.service`
+- Save content to `/etc/systemd/system/OpenLinkHub.service`
-- Run `systemctl enable --now OpenICUELinkHub`
+- Run `systemctl enable --now OpenLinkHub`